kenashkov/swoole-performance-tests/basic_class_load/README.md

 - Apache/mod_php 1 000 / 10 000 - Requests per second: 1339.36 [#/sec] (mean) with **161 failed requests**

 In this test Swoole performance is unaffected comapred to the [basic test](../basic/) because Swoole loads the file only once before the HTTP server startup.
-On the other hand Apache/mod_php performance suffers somewhat as it loads the files at every request (even with Opcache enabled there is still a cost - please see [PHP RFC: Preloading](https://wiki.php.net/rfc/preload)).
+On the other hand Apache/mod_php performance suffers somewhat (in fact in half in the 100 / 10 000 test) as it loads the files at every request (even with Opcache enabled there is still a cost - please see [PHP RFC: Preloading](https://wiki.php.net/rfc/preload)).

 #### Swoole with 100 / 10 000
 ```